4Culture Grants + Calls

 Building for Equity: Project Development and Capacity Building

 Looking to secure, acquire, or improve a cultural space or historic place?
-This funding can help your organization meet long-term facility needs.
+This funding can help your organization build capacity to meet long-term facility needs.

 Steps to Apply